April 22

 One of my background agendas for writing this blog - indeed, it has been the background agenda for most of the books and blogs I have written these past forty years - is to provide for myself a structure, and within the structure both a discipline and a goal, in order to find out about people and "things" that I have heard of, that I feel I should know something about, preferably more than just "something", because usually I know absolutely nothing at all about them.

-Such is the case with Immanuel Kant, born today in 1724, who I am able to state with total conviction was a philosopher, and then to add, equally certainly, that when we accuse someone of "canting", of "talking a lot of cant", that word is spelled with a "c" and not a "k", and so we are not making accusations against said Immanuel.
-And there my knowledge ends (and no, I have no idea what are the source and origins and meaning of the word "cant").
-I can list him with Kierkegaard and Schopenhauer as three of the most important European philosophers (but I know virtually nothing about
+Such is the case with Emanuel Kant, born today in 1724, who I am able to state with total conviction, transcending any idealism about the matter of epistemological definitions, was a philosopher, and then to add, equally certainly, that when we accuse someone of "canting", of "talking a lot of cant", that word is spelled with a "c" and not a "k", and so we are not making accusations against said Emanuel (or even said Immanuel, as some prefer to spell him).
+And there my knowledge ends, both a priori and a posteriori - and no, I have no idea what are the source and origins and meaning of the word "cant", only that it has nothing to do with the concept of ability, and reason therefore permits and enables me to state, with Kantian certainty, that I absolutely categorically can list him alongside Kierkegaard and Schopenhauer as three of the most important European philosophers of the Enlightenment... though I confess that I know virtually nothing about K or S either...

 So, pause, and I will come back when I have undertaken the discipline and fulfilled the goal...